basit3000/Diet-Analysis/README.md

         Column B (Sheet 2): Rows 2–8 reserved for Monday–Sunday calorie logs

         Column E (Sheet 2): Rows 2-8 reserved for Monday-Sunday protein logs

+        Column A (Sheet 3): Rows 2-1000 reserved for days of the year

+        Column C (Sheet 3): Rows 2-1000 corresponding to the days column; the total caloric amount

+        Column G (Sheet 3): Rows 2-1000 corresponding to the days column; the total protein amount

+        Column I (Sheet 3): Rows 2-1000 current weight of the day in column A

+        If you want to upload to Google Sheets:

+        1. Go to Google Sheets

+        2. Click on Blank spreadsheet

+        3. Click on Open > Upload > Example Diet Analysis.xlsx

+        4. Click Open

     Update the environment variable or use the example.env: